Plrbear/PECoP/README.md

 ## Contact
- For any question, please file an issue or contact <br />
+ For any question, please file an issue or send an email to: a.dadashzadeh@bristol.ac.uk
- Amirhossein Dadashzadeh: a.dadashzadeh@bristol.ac.uk

 ## Acknowlegement